CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The ruined shop is replete with dilapidated storage shelves and broken furniture.
 Among the weeds and rubble, you'll spot fragments of glass and pottery, alongside decaying books and casks.
 ```

 All the reagents and mixtures have long perished, and the books are now indecipherable masses of decay.
 However, a small wooden case can be found hidden beneath a compartment beneath the storage shelves.
-A character conducting a thorough search through the wreckage may uncover the case with a successful DC 15 Perception Skill Check.
+A character conducting a thorough search through the wreckage may uncover the case with a successful CL 3 Perception Skill Check.
 The check is automatically successful if Mirna dispatched the party to retrieve the heirloom.

 #### Treasure